SirAlfy/EdgeAutoDocs/README.md

 # VM setup on Google Cloud

 Go to console.cloud.google.com and login.
-Navigate to the compute engine.

 ### Firewall Rules